 If you wouldn’t say it in the elevator, don’t put it online

-- Try reading your copy out loud and to others.
+Try reading the content of a post out loud and to others before posting.
 If it sounds like something you wouldn’t say in an elevator (where you can be overheard), then it shouldn’t be something that you put in advertising.

 Have your marketing plan, including ad copy, reviewed by an attorney to confirm that no laws are being broken in any of the states your ads will appear.

 By working with both large hospitals and small private practices, we’re well-versed in medical marketing and have years of experience running successful campaigns for our clients.
 Our digital marketing agency keeps up to date with the latest medical search trends, as well as updates to regulations and best practices.

 As a Google Premier Partner, the majority of Search Influence’s employees are certified in Google’s advertising platforms, including Search, Video, Mobile, and Display, just to name a few.

 For more information about how we can help promote your practice on Facebook and other social media platforms, start a conversation with us today.